google/WebFundamentals/src/content/en/updates/2018/09/inside-browser-part3.md

   </figcaption>
 </figure>

 You might be tempted to give layers to every element, but compositing across an excess number of layers could result in slower operation than rasterizing small parts of a page every frame, so it is crucial that you measure rendering performance of your application.
 For more about on topic, see [Stick to Compositor-Only Properties and Manage Layer Count](/web/fundamentals/performance/rendering/stick-to-compositor-only-properties-and-manage-layer-count).

 ### Raster and composite off of the main thread

 Once the layer tree is created and paint orders are determined, the main thread commits that information to the compositor thread.
 The compositor thread then rasterizes each layer.
 A layer could be large like the entire length of a page, so the compositor thread divides them into tiles and sends each tile off to raster threads.
 Raster threads rasterize each tile and store them in GPU memory.

 <figure>
   <img src="/web/updates/images/inside-browser/part3/raster.png" alt="raster">
   <figcaption>
     Figure 17: Raster threads creating the bitmap of tiles and sending to GPU
   </figcaption>
 </figure>

-The compositor thread can prioritize different aster threads so that things within the viewport (or nearby) can be rastered first.
+The compositor thread can prioritize different raster threads so that things within the viewport (or nearby) can be rastered first.
 A layer also has multiple tilings for different resolutions to handle things like zoom-in action.

 Once tiles are rastered, compositor thread gathers tile information called **draw quads** to create a **compositor frame**.

 <table class="responsive">
   <tr>
     <td>Draw quads</td>
     <td>
       Contains information such as the tile's location in memory and where in the page to draw the tile taking in consideration of the page compositing.
     </td>
   </tr>